peterthx/qa-journey-lab/README.md

 # QA Journey Lab

 This repository is a collection of example automated tests and supporting utilities used in the QA Journey Lab.
-It demonstrates two common types of test automation used in modern QA workflows:
+It demonstrates three common types of test automation used in modern QA workflows:

 -   **Browser E2E tests** using Playwright (`playwright-web/`)
+-   **API tests** using Playwright (`playwright-api/`)
 -   **API performance and smoke tests** using k6 (`k6-api/`)

 The goal of this repository is to provide small, focused examples that show how to write, run, and report on tests across different tools.
 Use the included tests as learning material, templates, or a starting point for your own automation.